Skip to navigation Skip to content

 • statutory declaration completed by the injured person/claimant providing thorough rationale supporting the removal

-• a request has been received for review of a care cost amount (in full or in part), stating that the cost does not relate to the compensable injury or illness.
-Medical evidence is needed to remove previously identified care costs and must be escalated to Program Management
+• request is received for review of a care cost amount (in full or in part), stating that the cost does not relate to the compensable injury or illness.
+Medical evidence is required to remove previously identified care costs and must be escalated to Program Management.

 Note: an amendment of care services must be approved and completed by a Program Management APS5 (or above) when the appropriate evidence is submitted.

-See Escalations for more information on escalating these cases to Program Management.
+For more information on escalating these cases to Program Management see Escalations - Medicare Compensation Recovery.

 Removing previously verified services

-Where a request is received to amend a NOPB, NOPB-AP or NOC by processing a new Statement by claimant (SBC) to remove previously verified services, the statement must be clear.
-Either:
+Where a request is received to amend an NOPB, NOC or NOPB-AP and remove previously verified services, the complete SBC must clearly indicate which services are to be removed by:

-• the services to be removed are ticked no, crossed out or have a line through them, or
+• being ticked no, crossed out or having a line drawn through them, or

-• it has a comment beside the service indicating it does not relate
+• including a comment beside the service indicating it is unrelated

 Note: initials are not needed when services are to be removed.